-- (ii) The in-flight rest period may be taken either as a single period or broken into multiple rest periods. - (b) ULR Pre-flight Rostering Requirements away from base shall be at least 48 hours inclusive of two (2) local nights.
+- (ii) The in-flight rest period may be taken either as a single period or broken into multiple rest periods. - (b) ULR Pre-flight Rostering Requirements

 Prior to commencing an ULR RDA, the operator shall ensure that the cabin crew are provided with at least a rest period of one calendar day and three (3) local nights at base.